 Bothell’s partnership with PetData makes licensing your pet easier than ever.
 Three different options are now available for licensing your Bothell pet:

-To license online, go to www.PetData.com and select Bothell from the customer service drop-down menu.
-Then click on ‘Online Licensing’ on the upper left side of the screen.
+To license online, go to www.PetData.com and select "License Now".
+Then click on "Online".
 You can license multiple pets at the same time and easily upload required documents.
 All major credit cards are accepted, and a small convenience fee will apply per transaction.

-To license by mail, simply mail a copy of applicable documentation, along with your check payable to “City of Bothell” to:
+To license by mail, simply mail a copy of required documentation, along with your check or money order payable to “City of Bothell” to:

-You can also license your pet in person at Bothell City Hall, Monday through Friday, 8 am to 5 pm:
+You may license your pet in person at Bothell City Hall, Monday through Friday, 8 am to 5 pm:

 18415 101st Avenue NE